Obama Urges Americans To Reject Language That 'Feeds A Climate Of Fear'

 Obama's statement Monday was a rare occasion when the former president, who has generally avoided commenting on politics since leaving office, spoke out.

-From the time he announced his candidacy in June 2015, Trump has been accused of making racist and anti-immigrant remarks.
+From the time Trump announced his candidacy in June 2015, he has been accused of making racist and anti-immigrant remarks.
 He accused Mexico of sending "their worst people" to the U.S., people he said who were "bringing drugs.
 They're bringing crime.
 They're rapists."

 More recently he was condemned by the House of Representatives for his remarks about four Democratic members of Congress, all women of color, who he said should "go back" to where they came from.
-He also launched an attack on House Oversight Chairman Elijah Cummings, D-Md., saying Cummings' Baltimore-based district was "a disgusting, rat and rodent infested mess."
+He also launched an attack on House Oversight Committee Chairman Elijah Cummings, D-Md., saying Cummings' Baltimore-based district was "a disgusting, rat and rodent infested mess."

-In his remarks about the mass shootings on Monday, President Trump said that "hate has no place in our country."
+In his remarks about the mass shootings on Monday, Trump said that "hate has no place in our country."

 "In one voice," Trump said, "our nation must condemn racism, bigotry and white supremacy."